rdamarapati/pushpop/README.md

 end
 ```

-This behavior is the backbone of how *conditional* alerting works.
-Here's an example of conditional alerting:
+This behavior is designed to make *conditional* alerting easy.
+Here's an example of a job that only sends an alert
+for certain query responses:

 ``` ruby
 job do